be-great/Big_Data_Analytics_in_Healthcare/README.md

 # Designing Localized Lightweight LLMsfor Domains Specific Application
+This project develops a lightweight, domain-specific AI system that integrates hospital visitor prediction, knowledge-base creation, and interactive querying to support efficient data-driven decision-making.
 ### Abstract

 As large language models (LLMs) continue to be adopted across a range of real-world applications, several ongoing challenges have become more noticeable, particularly those concerning scalability, data privacy, and computational cost.
 While high-end models such as GPT-4 and LLaMA-3 are known for their strong general performance, they often face difficulties when applied to focused domains or environments with limited computing resources.
 Our evaluation shows that LLMs can perform on par with considerably larger systems, yet offer advantages in inference speed, storage use, and the protection of sensitive information.
 Taken together, these results present a grounded pathway for developing compact and privacy-aware language models that can operate effectively.